Shubhamgujar790/CodeX-Food-Beverage-Analysis/README.md

   - Online ads emerge as the most impactful and cost-efficient method to engage our target audience.

 - **Consumer Preference Profile:**
-  - Consumers lean towards energy drinks with caffeine and natural ingredients, aligning with the demand for healthier options.
+  - Consumers inclination towards energy drinks with caffeine and natural ingredients, aligning with the demand for healthier options.

 - **Untapped Potential in Tier 2 Cities:**
   - Tier 2 cities exhibit promising potential for expansion, representing untapped markets.